mparker2/mparker_phd_thesis/chapter_5/text.md

 The PG4 density of genes downregulated by both NMM and Berberine was also calculated (Fig \ref{berberine}c).
 We found that whilst the gene sets downregulated by either treatment were enriched in PG4s, those which were in the intersection of the two sets had the greatest average exonic PG4 density.
 This is further evidence that these drugs are regulating gene expression through G4 stabilisation.

 Previous studies have shown that NMM is highly selective towards parallel G4s [@Nicoludis2012a; @Nicoludis2012; @Tippana2014; @Kreig2015], and can induce anti-parallel G4s to switch structure [@Nicoludis2012a].
 G4s with short loop lengths are more likely to form parallel structures [@Tippana2014].
 In order to test if NMM was selective towards G4s with particular loop lengths, we used Self Organising Maps to cluster all predicted Arabidopsis 2 tetrad PG4s into 36 groups, based on the length of each loop 1-3, and the total loop length (Fig \ref{som}b).
 Each cluster contained between approximately 1000 and 8000 PG4s (Fig \ref{som}a).
 We then analysed the relative enrichment of each PG4 cluster on each strand, within genes which were downregulated by NMM, compared to permuted profiles across all genes.
-No particular PG4 cluster was strongly enriched on the coding strand of down-regulated genes (Fig \ref{som}c).
+No particular PG4 cluster was strongly enriched on the coding strand of downregulated genes (Fig \ref{som}c).
 One cluster, however, was strongly enriched on the template strand (Fig \ref{som}d).
 This cluster contained PG4s with very short loop lengths of 1-2bp and a total loop length of 5-6bp.
 This conformed well with our prior expectations, as G4s with short loop lengths are known to form propeller-like parallel G4s of the kind favoured by NMM (Fig \ref{g4_struct}c) [@Nicoludis2012a].

 \newpage